brycewray/hugo-site/content/posts/2022/05/using-dart-sass-hugo-nitty-gritty/index.md

 ---
 title: "Using Dart Sass with Hugo: the nitty-gritty"
-description: "We go under the hood with the installation process for the Embedded Dart Sass binary."
+description: "We go under the hood with the installation process for the Dart Sass binary."
 author: Bryce Wray
 date: 2022-05-22T10:06:00-05:00
 #initTextEditor: iA Writer
 ---

-<strong class="red">Important note, 2023-06-08</strong>: There has been a [breaking change in how Embedded Dart Sass is packaged](https://sass-lang.com/blog/rfc-embedded-protocol-2).
-For now, until Hugo is able to work with the new packaging, you should **keep using the current/archived Embedded Dart Sass binary** ([v.1.62.1](https://github.com/sass/dart-sass-embedded/releases/tag/1.62.1)) as explained herein.
-The **new** packaging **doesn't** work fully with Hugo --- *e.g.*, it doesn't "watch" files properly for when you make edits to your `.scss` files.
+<strong class="red">Important note, 2023-06-19</strong>: There has been a [breaking change in how Embedded Dart Sass is packaged](https://sass-lang.com/blog/rfc-embedded-protocol-2), and [Hugo 0.114.0](https://github.com/gohugoio/hugo/releases/tag/v0.114.0) is the first version that supports the new packaging, which uses the [Dart Sass package](https://github.com/sass/dart-sass#embedded-dart-sass).
+I have revised this post's instructions for Hugo 0.114 and newer.
+If forced to use an older version of Hugo, you must continue with the [older, archived Embedded Dart Sass packaging](https://github.com/sass/dart-sass-embedded/releases/tag/1.62.1) and the former versions of the instructions, which you can find in [this page's history](https://github.com/brycewray/hugo-site/commits/main/content/posts/2022/05/using-dart-sass-hugo-nitty-gritty/index.md).
 {.box}

-Some of the responses I got to my recent post, "[Using Dart Sass with Hugo: GitHub Actions edition](/posts/2022/05/using-dart-sass-hugo-github-actions-edition/)," made it clear that there needs to be a one-stop guide that tells how to set up [the Embedded Dart Sass binary](https://github.com/sass/dart-sass-embedded) in the `PATH` on one's *local* machine for use with the [Hugo](https://gohugo.io) [static site generator](https://jamstack.org/generators) (SSG).
+Some of the responses I got to my recent post, "[Using Dart Sass with Hugo: GitHub Actions edition](/posts/2022/05/using-dart-sass-hugo-github-actions-edition/)," made it clear that there needs to be a one-stop guide that tells how to set up [the Dart Sass binary](https://github.com/sass/dart-sass) in the `PATH` on one's *local* machine for use with the [Hugo](https://gohugo.io) [static site generator](https://jamstack.org/generators) (SSG).

 So let's take care of that right now, shall we?